8 Bit Versus 16 Bit

 • Can I convert 8-bit audio to 16-bit?
 Technically, you can, but you won't gain any additional information.
 The conversion process will simply expand the 8-bit data to fill the 16-bit space, without adding any detail.
 The resulting audio will still suffer from the limitations of the original 8-bit recording.

 • Is 24-bit or 32-bit better than 16-bit?
 Yes, 24-bit and 32-bit offer even greater dynamic range and precision.
-However, the audible difference between 16-bit and 24-bit is often subtle for most listeners and equipment.
+That said, the audible difference between 16-bit and 24-bit is often subtle for most listeners and equipment.
 The higher bit depths are primarily used in professional studios to minimize quantization noise during mixing and mastering.

 • What is the best bit depth for my music?
 For most applications, 16-bit is sufficient and provides excellent audio quality.
 If you're aiming for the highest possible fidelity, 24-bit is a good choice, but the difference might be imperceptible to the average listener on consumer-grade equipment.